 The orientation phase

-This phase generally starts with discussions in which parties explore the price and conditions.
-Although parties are still only exploring options in the initial phase, it is recommended to conclude a non-disclosure agreement as soon as possible.
+This phase generally starts with discussions, during which the parties explore the price and conditions.
+Although the parties are still only exploring options in the initial phase, we recommend that the parties should conclude a non-disclosure agreement as soon as possible.

 A non-disclosure agreement and penalty clause

-The seller will have to provide business-sensitive information at an early stage to a potential buyer.
+The seller will have to provide commercially -sensitive information to a potential buyer at an early stage.
 They will then decide whether to make an offer based on that information.
 A nondisclosure agreement provides, among other things:

 - the extent of the duty of confidentiality;

-- the possible (under certain circumstances) transfer of the obligation to third parties; and
+- the possible transfer of the obligation to third parties (under certain circumstances); and

 - a penalty clause for violation of the confidentiality obligation.

 After all, without a penalty clause, the document is an ineffective instrument.
-In order for the penalty clause to not block the possibility of compensation, it is recommended to include a separate clause.
+In order for the penalty clause not to block the possibility of compensation, we recommend the inclusion of a separate clause for this.

 After signing the confidentiality agreement, each of the parties is in principle free to terminate the negotiations.
 This will only change as the parties go into further detail about the terms of the deal.

-In such cases, the party who breaks off negotiations may be forced by the judge to continue to negotiate or to compensate the other party for damages.
+In such cases, the party who breaks off negotiations may be forced by the courts to continue to negotiate or to compensate the other party for damages.